Amit-GH/intent-classification-tods/README.md

 model.
 There are methods for dataset creation (balanced or unbalanced) and training IC model with or without class weights.

+### 5. How is this linked to the AP taskbot challenge?
+The results of this paper are used in the taskbot challenge.
+While we have not added the codebase of the taskbot, we have added some files in the form of snippets that are relevant to the project paper.
+These snippets are present in the directory `ap-taskbot-snippets`.
+They cannot be run/executed.
+Description of each file is as follows:
+1. `ap-taskbot-snippets/automata_selecting_strategy.py` has code for using the results of intent classification module.
+It also has regex based code used for supporting the IC ML model.
+Method `decide_next_graph_input()` decides the intent based on both regex and IC model result.
+Methods `is_acknowledgement()`, `is_ask_help()`, `is_more_options()` and `is_say_ingredients()` show how we are using pattern matching for low resource intent classification.
+2. `ap-taskbot-snippets/qa_response_generator.py` has code to perform Bing web search and Evi search, and then perform additional filtering before using the results.
+3. `ap-taskbot-snippets/Retriever.py` has some data structures used for Bing and Evi search tasks.

 All code present in `classification` and `data_loader` directories has been written specifically for this project.